 New LPC Interns be given an agreement form to sign before Cathy Armstrong will sign your paperwork to be submitted to the state board for approval.
 The contract is a review of the requirements of an LPC Intern according to board rules and the ACA Code of Ethics.
-For Corpus Christi residents in the process of becoming Licensed Professional Counselors, Cathy Armstrong, RN, LPC-S is currently taking applications from a select number of LPC Interns.
+For Corpus Christi residents in the process of becoming Licensed Professional Counselors, Cathy Armstrong, LPC-S is currently taking applications from a select number of LPC Interns.
 Please send your resume for review and then we will call you to schedule an interview.
 Cathy is taking new LPC Interns that are highly motivated to achieve professional development and demonstrate the potential for success following ethical standards in the field of professional counseling.
 LPC Intern Candidates must have malpractice insurance at the time the agreement is signed.
 Supervision can be face to face, skype and group sessions in accordance to the standards.

 Ethical Considerations To Think About